-How to Get Health Insurance If You Have Lost Your Job
+How to Get Health Insurance If You Lose Your Job

-If you have recently lost your job or murmurs of downsizing are heard across your workplace, your first thought probably has to do with how you will keep up with your bills while seeking new employment.
-However, according to the Kaiser Family Foundation, about half of Americans, including nearly half of Nevadans, have health insurance through their employer.
+If you have recently lost your job or you hear rumors of downsizing at your place of employment, your first thought probably has to do with how you will keep up with your bills while seeking new employment.
+According to the Kaiser Family Foundation, about half of Americans, including nearly half of Nevadans, have health insurance through their employer.

 Call For FREE Help (702) 898-0554

 Depending on your former employer’s policies, you may be able to extend your current health insurance plan through the Consolidated Omnibus Budget Reconciliation Act, or COBRA.
-However, this option is cost-prohibitive for many.
-While you are employed, your employer pays a significant portion of your monthly premium.
-If you choose this option after losing your job, you pay the full amount of your premium, along with a potential 2% administration fee.
+This option is cost-prohibitive for many.
+Check with your employer to find out the price of the Cobra.
+During your employment, your employer pays a significant portion of your monthly premium.
+If you choose the Cobra option after losing your job, you pay the full amount of your premium, along with a potential 2% administration fee.

 Losing health insurance due to job loss is a qualifying life event that opens a Special Enrollment Period to choose a plan through the Silver State Health Insurance Exchange.
 During this time, you can select a comprehensive health insurance plan similar to the one that you have through your employer.
-You’ll only have 60 days from the date of your “Life Event” (losing group insurance coverage) to act, so it is important to act quickly to avoid being ineligible to enroll into a “qualified health plan” that covers pre-existing conditions.
+You’ll only have 60 days from the date of your “Life Event” (losing group insurance coverage) to act, so it is important to act quickly to avoid being ineligible to enroll into a “qualified health plan”.
+These plans cover pre-existing conditions.
 This may be a very economical option, as you may qualify for a federal subsidy (financial help) to lower your monthly premium.

 Catastrophic health plans are high-deductible, low-premium plans.
 They cover the same 10 essential benefits as Marketplace plans, but their high deductible means that you are paying most all of your own medical expenses until you’ve met the deductible which is very high.